About the Student Government Association

-Click on the legislative branch link to find out more about our Student Senate.
+LEGISLATIVE BRANCHClick HERE the Legislative Branch link to find out more about our Student Senate.

-Our Judicial branch consists of a Chief Justice and six other students, all of whom are appointed by the SGA President, and serve terms that last the duration of their time here at NNU as students, or until they choose to resign.
-The Student Judicial Board serves as a disciplinary board for the student body of NNU and its organizations.
+JUDICIAL BRANCHOur Judicial Branch consists of a Chief Justice and six other students, all of whom are appointed by the SGA President, and serve terms that last the duration of their time here at NNU as students, or until they choose to resign.
+The student Judicial Board serves as a disciplinary board for the student body of NNU and its organizations.

 Like the Supreme Court, our Judicial Board is the final authority regarding interpretations of the ASNNU Constitution and all legislative acts of the ASNNU Senate.
 In addition, the Board is also the final arbitrator in all contested student elections.

-The Executive branch is, in essence, the elected President and two Vice Presidents along with the other six officers who are appointed by committe decision of the elected officials.
-These other six officers include a Secretary, Business Manager, Publicity Director, Community Relations Coordinator, Campus Ministries Coordinator, and Oasis Editor (yearbook).
+EXECUTIVE BRANCHThe Executive Branch is, in essence, the elected President and two Vice Presidents (Social and Executive) along with the other six officers who are appointed by committe decision of the elected officials.
+These other six officers include an Executive Secretary, Business Manager, Publicity Director, Community Relations Coordinator, Campus Ministries Coordinator, and Oasis Editor (yearbook).
 The President also appoints three ex-oficio members of SGA: Student Organization Coordinator, Intramural Director, and Athletic Liaison.
 Click HERE to see this year's officers.

 These representatives are responsible for enhancing the stated goals and ideals of NNU, coordinating activities which will benefit our student body, create and maintain meaningful communication lines between students, faculty, and administration.
 It is also their intent to protect the rights of student, to promote a favorable relationship between the community of Nampa and our students, and to promote a strong sense of community within and among our own campus.